sonalys/sonalys.dev/content/blog/ddd-with-golang/_index.md

 If we consider that multiple expenses can be created in parallel, we want to avoid loading dirty states or having race conditions on these entities.
 What I normally do is use the ledger as a lock, inside a database transaction.

-### Postgres lock example
+### Row lock example

-If you consider PostgreSQL, for example, you can lock the ledger row with:
+If you consider Postgres, for example, you can lock the ledger row with:

 ```sql
 SELECT * FROM ledgers WHERE id = $1 FOR UPDATE;